 Both the bacterial nucleoid and bacterial plasmids are circular molecules of DNA - genetic information.
 Plasmids are, however, much smaller than the bacterial chromosome, usually only containing a few genes.

 Unlike the bacterial chromosome, plasmid traits are not normally required for the cell to function, but do help a bacterium survive and cause disease.
-Not all bacteria have plasmids, but those that do can share these advantageous molecules with other bacteria in a process called conjugation.
+Not all bacteria have plasmids,

 Article Summary: A plasmid is a molecule of DNA, independent of the bacterial nucleoid chromosome, which often has "bonus DNA" with instructions for weapons of infection.

 In order to transfer a plasmid, the bacterium with the plasmid must have the genetic instructions required to construct a sex pilus—a prokaryotic cell extension that can hook up to a recipient bacterium, connecting the two bacteria and physically pulling them towards each other.
 The genetic information for making a pilus is called the F (fertility) factor.
 The donor bacterium, which is considered F+, makes a copy of the plasmid and extends the pilus to the recipient (the F- cell).
 The newly copied plasmid is then transferred to the recipient.
 In the end, both the donor and the recipient bacteria have a copy.

 Although plasmids are most often exchanged between closely related bacteria, some plasmids can be shared by very dissimilar microbes.
 A donor and a recipient do not always need to be of the same species in order to share a plasmid.
 Plasmids can even be shared between different cell types, such as when a bacterium (prokaryotic cell) shares a plasmid with a eukaryotic microbe, such as yeast.